Sabor Palace: Expansion

 From 1765, the building also took under its roof the office of the Zagreb county and the premises became more cramped over time, which gradually increased demand for more space and consequently forced temporary relocations of the sessions.
 So in 1807, the old building was sold by Ban of Croatia Ignác Gyulay to the Zagreb county, and a new building was purchased on the other side of the square.
 The building did not meet the demands of the Sabor, but became a permanent residence of the ban, called Banski Dvori.
 The old parliament palace was demolished, new adjacent parcels were purchased, and a new larger and more spacious building was constructed following the plans of Aleksandar Brdarić in 1849.
 The current building retains the floor plan of this phase, including the main hall, and sessions continued to take place there in spite of changing ownership.

 Final phase

 At the beginning of the 20th century, the Land Government of Dalmatia, Croatia and Slavonia purchased all of the surrounding buildings in Opatička, Kamenita and Županijska streets, which formed a single urban block together with the existing parliament building.
 A public tender to incorporate all of this into a single building was granted to architects Lav Kalda and Karlo Susan, and was finalised in 1911.
 The Zagreb County returned the new building back to the Sabor during this occasion.

+Renovation

 The building was damaged during the 2020 Zagreb earthquake.
+Following the earthquake, the Croatian Parliament agreed on a comprehensive plan to renovate the palace.
+The renovation includes structural, comprehensive and energy renovation, as well as the repurposing of select spaces.
+While construction work began in October 2024 with an initial target completion date of late 2027, unforeseen issues with the building's historic foundations and structural integrity pushed the expected completion date to mid-2028.